-- 2) The DEC System transmission facilities consist of 69 kV and 138 kV circuits. - Not all delivery voltages are available at any particular location.
-The Company must be contacted regarding the availability of specific delivery voltages for interconnection at a particular site. - 4) The DEC System can only accept 60 Hz. alternating current from parallel generators.
-All AC generators within the size range covered by this document must be 3-phase. - 5) The Company may limit the size of the generator that can be interconnected at any particular location due to the existing infrastructure and loading of the Grid surrounding the proposed generator site.
+- 2. The DEC system transmission facilities consist of 69 kV and 138 kV circuits. - 3.
+Not all delivery voltages are available at any particular location.
+The Company must be contacted regarding the availability of specific delivery voltages for interconnection at a particular site. - 4.
+The DEC system can only accept 60 Hz alternating current from parallel generators.
+All AC generators within the size range covered by this document must be three-phase unless approved by DEC. - 5.
+The Company may limit the size of the generator that can be interconnected at any particular location due to the existing infrastructure and loading of the Grid surrounding the proposed generator site.
 The presence of existing interconnected generators on the circuit may also limit the size of any new proposed generator interconnection.
-Any Company Grid upgrades or new construction necessary to interconnect a generator larger than the existing Grid will support will be done at the Generator Owner's expense, unless otherwise allocated in accordance with PJM Tariff, PJM Operating Agreement or State regulation. - 6) The following table provides typical maximum generator size in MW that can generally be interconnected at the various DEC System voltage levels.
+Any Company Grid upgrades or new construction necessary to interconnect a generator larger than the existing Grid will support will be done at the Generator Owner's expense, unless otherwise allocated in accordance with PJM Tariff, PJM Operating Agreement or State regulation. - 6.
+The following table provides typical maximum generator size in MW that can generally be interconnected at the various DEC system voltage levels.
 Existing installed generation may further limit the size of additional generation that can be added.

-Table 2.
-Typical Maximum Size Generation in MW
+Table 2, Typical Maximum Size Generation in MW

-Voltage Level 12/13.2kV 69kV 138kV Maximum Typical Generation Size Allowed on Non-Express Circuits 2.0 See Note 2 See Note 2 Maximum Typical Generation Size Allowed on Express Circuits 5.0 See Note 2 See Note 2
+Voltage Level 12.47 kV 69 kV 138 kV Maximum Typical Generation Size Allowed on Non-Express Circuits 2.0 Note 2 Note 2 Maximum Typical Generation Size Allowed on Express Circuits (Note 1) 5.0 Note 2 Note 2